Otoplasty Beverly Hills

 It is important to avoid any trauma to the ear in the first few weeks of your recovery.
 Avoid strenuous activity and exercise.
 Try to sleep on your back instead of on your side, so that no excess pressure is applied to either ear.

 You may need to wear a loose headband that covers your ears after the bandages are removed.
+This compression headband protects the newly shaped cartilage and helps maintain the ears in their corrected position during healing.

 Once the swelling and redness has subsided, you will be able to see the results of your otoplasty.
 These results are permanent and will not change over time, unless there is trauma to the newly constructed ear.